The Cyclades · Milos

 €€

-The garden taverna on the Tripiti hill, set around an old olive-press, with the long view down over the bay and Klima — sunset table.
-A wood-fired oven they claim is the only one on the island; the position does the rest.
+The garden taverna on the Tripiti hill, set around an old olive-press, with the long view down over the bay and Klima; book the sunset table.
+A wood-fired oven they claim is the only one on the island, and the position does the rest.

 Tripitisunset

-InsiderOrder from the wood-fired oven — the owner's father lights it daily with old vine and herb wood (they say it's the only one on the island).
+InsiderOrder from the wood-fired oven, which the owner's father lights daily with old vine and herb wood (they say it's the only one on the island).
 The olive-press garden faces the bay and Klima, so book a sunset table.

 Utopia Cafe

-The cliff-edge sunset spot in Plaka — small, no-reservations, packed by 7.
-Order one drink, sit on the wall, then walk down to dinner.
-Don't try to eat here, just drink.
+The cliff-edge sunset spot in Plaka: small, no reservations, packed by 7.
+Order one drink, sit on the wall, then walk down to dinner somewhere else.
+The drinking is the program here, not the eating.

 Plakadrinks only

-InsiderIt opens around 6 and the queue forms before that — come at 5:30 for a wall seat, or do the opposite and arrive just after the sun’s down, when the sunset crowd clears out and you can actually get a table.
+InsiderIt opens around 6 and the queue forms before that.
+Come at 5:30 for a wall seat, or do the opposite and arrive just after the sun’s down, when the sunset crowd clears out and a table becomes possible.

 Where We Sleep

 Milos is a small-hotel island — no chains, very few +20-room properties.
 Three tiers.
-The serious design picks are at the top; the practical mid-tier is the smart default for most travellers.
+The best-designed picks are at the top; the practical mid-tier is the smart default for most travellers.

-A small, family-run set of suites on the Pollonia waterfront — going since 2004, right by the harbour and a short walk from Enalion, Yialos and the rest of the village.
+A small, family-run set of suites on the Pollonia waterfront, going since 2004, right by the harbour and a short walk from Enalion, Yialos and the rest of the village.
 The rooms are the cleanest and lightest in the price band, breakfast is in the courtyard, and the family at the desk knows the island cold.
-The reliable Pollonia base if you want somewhere well-run and central, not a destination in itself.
+The reliable Pollonia base: well-run, central, not a destination in itself.

 What it's known for